Change of Address Checklist

 - All relevant state departments for driving licences and car registrations

-Another good tip is to get in touch with these companies far in advance so that they can have everything in place for a simple switch.
+Get in touch with these companies far in advance so that they can have everything in place for a simple switch.
 In some cases, they might need a few weeks to move things over.

 - Power and electricity